We want everyone to feel included in all that Wellcome Collection has to offer.

 - a bookable assistive study room.

-If you find accessing books on the library shelves difficult, we can locate and bring the books to your desk.
+If our bookshelves are not accessible to you, we can locate and bring the books to your desk.

-This visual story explains how to get to Wellcome Collection, and what to expect from our ‘Being Human’ exhibition.
+Our visual story provides more information about arriving at Wellcome Collection, and what to expect from our ‘Being Human’ exhibition.
 We hope to cover the whole building eventually.